 The following foods below are high in folate:

 - Dark Green Leafy Vegetables

 Although these foods are naturally high in folate and other nutrients, you may be unsatisfied with your intake and prefer a supplement.
 This is fine as our bodies can use folic acid more efficiently than folate.
 Before deciding to take folic acid supplements, ensure that you let your doctor know about any health issues.
-This includes, but is not limited to, kidney disease, an infection, a type of anemia or if you’re an excessive drinker.
+This includes, but is not limited to, kidney disease, an infection, a type of anemia, or if you’re an excessive drinker.
 The supplements only contain folic acid and ensure that each tablet contains at least 400 micrograms of folic acid.
 Remember not to take more than one multivitamin a day as this can potentially cause health problems.
-Click here to find out more about pregnancy and influenza vaccination.